Gustav Karl Theodor Friedrich Baermann: Biography

 Baermann later remarried Nina Marie Victorine Wetter (1896-1972) and they lived in Deli-Medan, Indonesia (former Dutch East Indies) raising a family of three children.
-While in Indonesia (former Dutch East Indies) he published a number of works on public health, parasitic disease and he was active in trying to improve medical facilities in Deli-Medan.
+While in Indonesia (former Dutch East Indies) he published a number of works on public health and parasitic disease, and he was active in trying to improve medical facilities in Deli-Medan.
 He returned to Germany in the early 1930s setting up a medical practice.
 German telephone books list him from 1932 as a general practice doctor in Munich, which continue until 1947.
 He died in 1950.

 The Baermann Technique for the extraction of nematodes

 The Baermann Technique involves taking a glass funnel (size depending on sample size) and affixing rubber tubing to the bottom end and closing with a Mohr or Bunsen clip.
 The funnel is then filled with sterilised water.
 A sample is held within a gauze and tied with string and suspended from a retort ring so that the sample touches the surface of the water.
 A light can be set up above the apparatus (in this way similar to the Tullgren-Berlese funnel).

 Liquor from the bottom of the apparatus is removed periodically by opening the clip into a small beaker and drops from this examined under the microscope.
 Eggs can be enumerated using a haemocyctometer or Coulter counter.
 The extraction is a partial extraction with some estimates of approximately 50% of total sample content.
 If the sample is too dry, nematodes may find mobility within the sample difficult and if the sample is too wet, the sample will migrate into the water contaminating the extract.
 Typically a sample of 100 to 200g is used of a paste-like consistency.